jylisadoney/intro-excel/6-tips.md

 ---
-title: Create
+title: Tips and Tricks
 nav: true
 ---

-# Create Charts and Graphs
+# Tips and Tricks

 Workshop sites using this template: